pfoo/ifconfig.io/README.md

 * export PORT="8081"
 * export HOST="127.0.0.1"

-Required for ip country and asn support :
+Required for ip country and ASN support :
 * Download databases from https://dev.maxmind.com/geoip/geoip2/geolite2/ and place GeoLite2-Country.mmdb and GeoLite2-ASN.mmdb on the same directory than the binary.

 Running behind a proxy (usefull if you already have a webserver running on port 80) :